 Graston is especially effective at “breaking-up” scar tissue from areas of chronic or traumatic injury.
 It helps to improve circulation and inflammation, allowing for increased blood flow and healing, thus restoring optimal range of motion and reducing pain and dysfunction.

 Graston is used for a number of conditions, but this therapy is especially popular for treating tennis elbow, carpal tunnel syndrome and working around healed surgical scars for improving range of motion, pain and tightness.

 Not Everyone Can Practice Graston Technique

 Not every chiropractor can apply this technique, since he or she must be certified.
-In addition, the chiropractor must perform an evaluation before applying the therapy, whether he or she uses Graston technique or any other chiropractic treatment.
+In addition, the chiropractor must perform an evaluation before applying the therapy as a certified provider.

 OTHER CHIROPRACTIC TECHNIQUES